What Is Sprint Review Meeting and How To Hold Fantastic Ones

 Most importantly, they learn to act appropriately.
 The dynamics of these meetings are significantly different when customers are part of the session.

 When end-users are present, executives and stakeholders spend less time bickering and criticizing others.
-Instead, everyone is on their best behaviour, ensuring the review is more motivated and productive.
+Instead, everyone is on their best behavior, ensuring the review is more motivated and productive.

 Without question, the end-users are the stars of the review meetings because they spend valuable face-to-face time with the software developers.
 They spend so much time with the developing group, the end-users feel a sense of belonging.